VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up subpass dependencies with one subpass.md

 Tags: [[vulkan]] [[vulkan subpass]]
 # Setting up subpass dependencies with one subpass

-To setup the subpass self dependency for 1 subpass we **VkSubpassDependency** struct which needs to be set up as part of the render pass creation.
+To setup the subpass self dependency for 1 subpass we use the **VkSubpassDependency** struct which needs to be set up as part of the render pass creation.
 When and where you want to pause needs to be thought about at draw time when the subpass is used.
 We are trying to synchronising rendering with the swapchain with this self dependency

 ```c++
 VkSubpassDependency dependency{};